9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 ::::

-The underlying monad starts out with a type parameter of a: we
-\"inject\" the `Just` constructor so it will acquire the type that we need, `Maybe a`.
+The underlying monad starts out with a type parameter of a: we "inject" the `Just` constructor so it will acquire the type that we need, `Maybe a`.
 We then hide the monad with our `MaybeT` constructor.

 ### More type class instances